 - Memory tends to stay even though it is not used.
 It is much more stable than CPU.
 This is because Windows does not know when it will be used again, so it just keeps the pages there, just in case.
 This makes sense.
 So the RAM remains idle.

 - Because they are idle, the Hypervisor (VMkernel) will think they are not used.
 Remember the hypervisor has no visibility inside the Guest OS memory list.
-The Memory Usage counter in vCenter will give you a low number.
+The VM Memory Usage counter in vCenter will give you a low number.
+It is based on what the hypervisor estimates as active.
 If you are sizing based on this, it can impact performance, as it can force paging inside Windows.